arthi2900/app1/docs/prd.md

 ## 5. Principal Dashboard - Academic Management Module

 ### 5.1 Principal Dashboard Overview
-After Principal login, the dashboard displays five main cards:
+After Principal login, the dashboard displays six main cards:
 - **Academic Management**: Manage academic structure (classes, sections, subjects, lessons, student mapping)
 - **Teachers**: Manage teacher accounts and teacher-subject-class-section mapping\n- **Students**: View and manage students\n- **Question Bank**: Manage exam questions with lesson-level tracking and dual view options
 - **Question Paper History**: View all question papers created by teachers in the school
+- **Online Exams**: View and monitor all online exams created by teachers in the school
 \n**UI Language Requirement**: All card titles, labels, and UI text on Principal Dashboard must be displayed in English only.
-Card titles should be 'Academic Management', 'Teachers', 'Students', 'Question Bank', and 'Question Paper History' (not in Tamil or any other language).
+Card titles should be 'Academic Management', 'Teachers', 'Students', 'Question Bank', 'Question Paper History', and 'Online Exams' (not in Tamil or any other language).

 ### 5.2 Academic Card - Academic Structure Management